gerekper/ganjaking/wp-content/plugins/groovy-menu/readme.txt

 == Changelog ==

 Visit [Changelog](https://grooni.com/docs/groovy-menu/changelog/) from our [Knowledge Base](https://grooni.com/docs/groovy-menu/)

+= 2.3.2 =
+* Add: New setting to set the top gap for the mobile menu "Mobile menu top gap".
+* Add: Added new action "gm_mobile_main_menu_top".
+It allows you to add content to the top of the mobile menu, before the "Mobile menu top gap".
+* Add: Added the ability to disable the default Groovy Menu output on all pages.
+At "Global settings > Taxonomies" you can select "Default preset for all content"  as "Hide Groovy menu".
+* Fix: Scrolling at vertical menu in the mobile version.
+* Fix: Canceled some functions for working with page content if the mobile menu is disabled.
+* Fix: Fixed bug when open the mobile site, the menu has been opened and then folded.

+= 2.3.1 =
+* Add: Added the new mobile menu open type, with Close "X" icon.
+* Add: Added the ability to set animated Hamburger and close button for mobile menu.
+* Add: New type of mobile menu with slide effect.
+* Add: Added ability to choise of Navigation menu to display in preview mode.
+* Add: New appearance style "Animate with scaling" in "General - Submenus - Submenu appearance style" section.
+* Add: Custom scroll speed options for onepage menus.

 = 2.3.0 =
 * Add: Ability to add a custom shortcode or HTML to the Action areas of Groovy Menu, direclty in the preset editor.
 The setting is available in the General preset editor > Custom code.